huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 $ terraform import huaweicloud_rds_instance.instance_1 7117d38e-4c8f-4624-a505-bd96b97d024c
 ```

-But due to some attrubutes missing from the API response, it's required to ignore changes as below.
+But due to some attributes missing from the API response, it's required to ignore changes as below.

 ```
 resource "huaweicloud_rds_instance" "instance_1" {